-Children’s Hospital sees uptick in COVID-19 related MISC cases
+Children’s Hospital sees uptick in COVID-19 related MIS-C cases

 OMAHA, Neb.
 (WOWT) - A COVID warning when it comes to young people.
-Children’s Hospital and Medical Center is seeing its largest number of cases of what’s called MISC.
+Children’s Hospital and Medical Center is seeing its largest number of cases of what’s called MIS-C.

 This is the rare, complex syndrome connected to the virus that can inflame the child’s heart and other organs.